Varicose Veins: Causes, Symptoms, and Treatment

 Although just about anyone can develop these painful, unsightly veins, there are some known risk factors.
 These include:

-- Standing or sitting for long periods: If you have a job where you sit or stand throughout the day, you are at increased risk.
-It may help to move around for short walking breaks as much as possible.
-If you can’t leave your work space, try stretching or massaging your legs to increase blood flow to your legs, ankles, and feet.
+- Standing or sitting for long periods: If you have a job where you sit or stand throughout the day, you are at increased risk for varicose veins and vein disease.
+If you have to sit for your job, it may help to move around for short walking breaks as much as possible.
+When you can’t leave your workspace, try stretching or massaging your legs to increase blood flow to your legs, ankles, and feet.
+If you have to stand for long periods, try to find time to take a moment to sit down.

-- Being overweight or obese: Carrying excess weight is never good for your health.
-We recommend making dietary changes and increasing physical activity to lose weight.
+- Being overweight or obese: Carrying excess weight is never good for your health, and it can put you at an increased risk for developing vein disease.
+We recommend you make dietary changes and increase physical activity to manage your weight.
 Ask your doctor about medical weight loss programs for practical and emotional support.

-- Having a family history of varicose veins: Unfortunately your risk is higher if you have a close family member with varicose veins symptoms.
-In this situation, we recommend regular monitoring by a vascular specialist.
+- Having a family history of varicose veins: Unfortunately, your risk is higher if you have a close family member with varicose veins symptoms.
+In this situation, we recommend regular monitoring by a vein specialist.
 You should also consider early intervention for the best health outcomes.

-- Getting older: Your risk of developing varicose veins increases as you age, with the majority of individuals diagnosed between ages 40-80.
+- Getting older: Your risk of developing varicose veins increases as you age, and majority of people are diagnosed between the ages 40-80.

 - Being female: Women are more likely than men to develop varicose veins.

-If your varicose vein pain symptoms are making you miserable, it is probably time to look into treatment.
-At USA Vein Clinics, our patients are provided with the expertise, compassion, and commitment to the care they deserve.
-If you have varicose veins in your legs, reach out to our team today to learn more about our treatment options.
+If your varicose vein symptoms are making you miserable, it is probably time to look into your treatment options.
+At USA Vein Clinics, our patients are provided with compassionate care from expert doctors committed to improving patients’ lives.
+If you have varicose veins in your legs, schedule an appointment with one of our vein specialists today to learn more about your treatment options.